Accredited Online MBA in Accounting

 Upcoming start dates:

-Students must complete the MBA core and accounting focus area courses.
-Additionally, students must have satisfactory knowledge covering business topics in the Common Body of Knowledge (CBK).
-For the Accounting focus, some specific course prerequisites are also required.
-For more information about fulfilling CBKs and prerequisites, please review the MBA program admission requirements.
+Students must complete the MBA core courses and the Accounting focus area courses.
+Additionally, graduate students entering the MBA program benefit from prior coursework in accounting, finance, economics, and statistics.
+For the Accounting focus, specific course prerequisites are also required.
+For more information about MBA-specific course prerequisites, please review the MBA program admission requirements.

 MBA core courses (24 credits)